 Early in the clinical course of feline pneumonitis, the causative organism may be identified in Giemsa-stained conjunctival smears or scrapings.
 The elementary bodies are intracytoplasmic.
 Mycoplasmas occur as extracellular coccoid bodies often seen on the surface of conjunctival epithelial cells.

 The presumptive diagnosis is based on such typical signs as sneezing, conjunctivitis, rhinitis, lacrimation, salivation, oral ulcers, and dyspnea.
 FVR tends to affect the conjunctivae and nasal passages, caliciviruses the oral mucosa and lower respiratory tract.
 Chlamydial infections result in chronic, low-grade conjunctivitis.
 These characteristics may be obscured in mixed infections.
 Cytologic examination of Giemsa-stained conjunctival scrapings is of value for the identification of chlamydiae and mycoplasmas.
 A definitive diagnosis is based on isolation and identification of the agent.
 The oropharyngeal mucosa, external nares, and conjunctival sacs are the preferred sampling sites.
-However, diagnosis of FVR may be difficult due to intermittent shedding of virus and to similar seroprevalence and virus isolation rates in ill and clinically normal cats.
+However, diagnosis of FVR may be difficult, because virus is shed intermittently and because seroprevalence and virus isolation rates are similar in ill and clinically normal cats.
+Samples of ocular, nasal, or caudal pharyngeal secretions for PCR may help establish a diagnosis and causative agent.

-Treatment is largely symptomatic and supportive, but broad-spectrum antibiotics are useful against secondary bacterial invaders (eg, amoxicillin with clavulanic acid, cephalosporins, trimethoprim/sulfa, fluoroquinolones, tetracyclines, chloramphenicol) as well as directly against C felis.
-Tetracyclines are the most effective against C felis.
+Treatment is largely symptomatic and supportive, but broad-spectrum antibiotics are useful against secondary bacterial invaders (eg, amoxicillin with clavulanic acid, cephalosporins, trimethoprim-sulfa, fluoroquinolones, tetracyclines, chloramphenicol) as well as directly against C felis and M felis.
+Tetracyclines and fluoroquinolones are the most effective against C felis and M felis.
 Nasal and ocular discharges should be removed frequently for the comfort of the cat.
 Nebulization or saline nose drops may aid in the removal of tenacious secretions.
-Nose drops containing a vasoconstrictor (eg, 2 drops of ephedrine sulfate [0.25% solution] in each nostril, bid) and antibiotics may be helpful in reducing the amount of nasal exudate.
+Nose drops containing a vasoconstrictor (eg, two drops of ephedrine sulfate [0.25% solution] in each nostril, bid) and antibiotics may help reduce the amount of nasal exudate.
 Prolonged use of nasal decongestants, however, may result in rebound nasal congestion and worsening of clinical signs.
 A bland ophthalmic ointment containing antibiotics (tetracyclines in C felis infections) is indicated 5–6 times daily to prevent corneal irritation produced by dried exudate.
-If corneal ulcers occur in FVR infections (herpetic keratitis), ophthalmic preparations containing idoxuridine or acyclovir are indicated in addition to other antibiotic ophthalmic preparations.
+If corneal ulcers develop in FVR infections (herpetic keratitis), ophthalmic preparations containing idoxuridine or acyclovir are indicated in addition to other antibiotic ophthalmic preparations.
 Lysine (250 mg, PO, bid-tid) interferes with herpetic viral replication and may reduce the severity of FVR infection.
 If dyspnea is severe, the cat can be placed in an oxygen tent.
 Fluids may be indicated to correct dehydration, and force-feeding may be necessary.
 Esophagostomy and gavage may be appropriate for alimentation of severely debilitated cats.
 Antihistamines (eg, chlorpheniramine maleate, PO, bid [8 mg for adults, 4 mg for kittens]) may be beneficial early in the course of the disease.

 Two types of modified live virus FVR-FCV vaccines are available.
 The first type is intended for parenteral administration; cats >9 wk old should be vaccinated twice, with a 3-wk interval.
 Kittens should be vaccinated at intervals of 3–4 wk until they are ≥12 wk old.
 In adult cats, revaccination with a single dose every 1–3 yr is indicated.

-The second type of vaccine is administered to healthy cats by instillation into the conjunctival culdesacs and nasal passages.
-Owners should be advised that cats inoculated oronasally may sneeze frequently 4–7 days after vaccination.
-Kittens vaccinated when <12 wk old should be revaccinated on reaching this age.
+The second type of vaccine is administered to healthy cats by instillation into the conjunctival cul de sacs and nasal passages.
+Owners should be advised that cats inoculated oronasally may sneeze frequently for 4–7 days after vaccination.
+Kittens vaccinated when <12 wk old should be revaccinated when reaching this age.
 Annual revaccination with a single dose is recommended.

 Modified live virus FVR-FCV vaccines intended for parenteral administration are available in combination with either chemically inactivated or modified live virus feline panleukopenia vaccines.
 A parenterally administered vaccine composed entirely of inactivated viruses also is available.